-Singer’s seminars are well received.
-She asks everyone to complete a short evaluation.
-She reads them avidly, looking fanatically for anything that anyone did not like or understand.
+Feedback is important.
+Singer asks everyone to complete a short evaluation.
+These she reads avidly, looking for anything that anyone did not like or understand.
 Over 99 percent of the attendees indicate that they found the experience useful, and would recommend it to others.
 Some even wish that it had been longer, which is amazing for a three or four hour session.

 Writing the Compliance Record

-Singer continues, “Now that I’ve had the opportunity to visit more than 100 company or government sites, I’m able to go beyond warning people of what not to write.
+Singer continues, “Now that I’ve had the opportunity to visit hundreds of company and government sites, I’m able to go beyond warning people of what not to write.
 I’m getting better at helping them write what is crucial to record — their compliance story.

-“I’ve studied hundreds of documents written in R&D, quality, engineering and manufacturing organizations in drug and device companies.
+“I’ve studied documents written in R&D, quality, engineering and manufacturing organizations in drug and device companies.
 Many of them are worthless or worse.
 They lack the facts, miss the details, or contain unsupported statements.
-Some of the documents are dangerous.”
+Some of those documents are dangerous.”

 Dangers in Documents